 About five years after I made WTM a regular part of my training practice, I reconnected with one of my former karate instructors.
 We hadn’t seen each other since 1995 so we had a great time catching up.
 He’d been deeply studying and training in a Chinese martial art (Bagua) for more than a decade at the time of our reunion.
 During our fervent and enjoyable conversation, he mentioned a training principle of Bagua that sounded very similar WTM.
 I couldn’t help but nod and smile.

 Winter Training Mode is a time to allow your roots to thicken and grow deeper.
-Or, said another way, this is a time to:
+This is a time to:

-During WTM, I decrease the intensity of my training routines while increasing the depth of my personal martial research and experimentation.
-Because I really enjoy training, I have to remind myself quite often at the start of WTM that is okay, and necessary, to not push so hard during this time.
+During WTM, I decrease the intensity of my training routines while increasing the depth of my personal martial and fitness research and experimentation.
+Because I really enjoy training, I still have to remind myself at the start of WTM that it is okay, and necessary, to not push so hard during this time.

 I’ve experienced the following benefits through WTM:

 Though spring seems so freakin’ far away, it will be here before you know it.
 So, grab a notebook, a pen or a pencil and make your plan.
 Be sure to keep it simple.

 Consider starting this month.
 Don’t wait until after Thanksgiving, or Christmas or some other upcoming holiday because if you do, you’ll have lost valuable, irreplaceable time.
 Then, once you implement, remember to keep track of your goals, stay fluid and adjust as needed, and enjoy the journey.